Not Your Typical Private Instrument Lesson....

 Practice Incentive Programs

-Approximately 3 times a year, I run a studio wide themed practice incentive.
+1-2 times a year, I run a studio wide themed practice incentive.
 They last approximately one month in length and are meant to give a refreshing boost to an otherwise ordinary routine and always come with the potential to earn a small reward at the end!
 During the 2016-2017 school year, the practice incentives were: Pirates "Arr Ye Ready for a Practice Challenge"!
-"The Magic Practice Elf" that came in December (think Elf on the Shelf, but simpler!), and "Didn't Miss a Day in May for a DVD" Fall of 2017 is going to kick off with a "Wild West" practice challenge!
+"The Magic Practice Elf" that came in December (think Elf on the Shelf, but simpler!), and "Didn't Miss a Day in May for a DVD" Fall of 2017 kicked off with a "Wild West" practice challenge.
+And Fall of 2018 is Pump-kin Up the Practice with 4 weeks of challenges leading up to the Fall Recital!